bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 	-->	 spnego.preauth.username     = bonita.tomcat
 	-->	 spnego.preauth.password     = Bonita2017
 ```
+Note that for Wildfly, the properties `spnego.krb5.conf` and `spnego.login.conf` are not used as already set in the file satndalone.xml

 Make sure to set your principal user name and password.

 6. In the tenant_engine folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_engine/`,